Juniper/terraform-provider-mist/docs/data-sources/org_wlans.md

   * `legacy-only`: disable 802.11n and 802.11ac
   * `high-density`: no 11b, no low rates
   * `custom`: user defined
-- `vht` (String) if `template`==`custom`.
+- `vht` (String) If `template`==`custom`.
 MCS bitmasks for 4 streams (16-bit for each stream, MCS0 is least significant bit), e.g. 03ff 01ff 00ff limits VHT rates to MCS 0-9 for 1 stream, MCS 0-8 for 2 streams, and MCS 0-7 for 3 streams.

 <a id="nestedatt--org_wlans--schedule"></a>